Database reference

 Lock / metadata table

-, indexing checkpoint, and table names of the current instance, and uses a heartbeat locking mechanism to support the lifecycle logic described above.
+The _ponder_meta table tracks the state of an instance running in a specific database schema.
+It stores the build_id, indexing checkpoint, and table names of the current instance, and uses a heartbeat locking mechanism to support the lifecycle logic described above.

 Checkpoint Table

-table tracks the indexing progress of each chain.
+The _ponder_checkpoint table tracks the indexing progress of each chain.

 Build ID and crash recovery

 During the build step, each instance generates a content hash of the entire app (config, schema, and indexing function file contents).
-This is called the build_id
+This is called the build_id.

-Note that crash recovery is disabled when running ponder dev
+Note that crash recovery is disabled when running ponder dev.

 RPC request cache

 Ponder caches RPC request data to improve reindexing performance on hot reloads and redeployments.
-This includes logs, blocks, transactions, traces, and any RPC requests made with context.client
+This includes logs, blocks, transactions, traces, and any RPC requests made with context.client.

 - The RPC request cache is located in the

-schema. - The cache is durable and persists across instance restarts.
+ponder_syncschema. - The cache is durable and persists across instance restarts.

 - The cache query patterns are lock-free.
 It's safe for multiple instances to run in the same Postgres database at the same time (reading and writing to the same

-schema). - The cache does not store unfinalized data.
+ponder_syncschema). - The cache does not store unfinalized data.